PhilipYip1988/python-tutorials/collection_datatypes/readme.md

 Out[20]: 'blue'
 ```

-Therefore the `keys` attribute is not commonly used as looping over a `dict`, loops over the `keys`:
+Therefore the `keys` attribute is not commonly used as looping over a `dict` by default loops over the `keys`:

 ```python
 In [21]: for key in color_mapping: